squaretalent/radiant-forms-extension/README.md

 This extension allows a developer to create forms which can take on multiple tasks

-The idea was taken from the mailer extension, everything mail specific is used in [radiant-forms_mail-extension](http://github.com/squaretalent/radiant-forms_mail-extension)

 Using forms 'DRY's up the process of creating and reusing forms across a site (well I think so at least).

 ## Installation